rschristopher/Lex/docs/glossary.md

 ## Do not use

 Soak.
 Energy (the old gauge name).
 Body (as the life bar).
 Unarmed (as a weapon name).
 Pool.
-Dice multipliers that duplicate a prefix (`×10 hD`).
-A static “hard to hit because of armor” number.
+Factor.